 FROM OUR VALUATION TEAM

-We are often asked by our clients about the scope for objecting to the Site Value assessments placed on their properties by the Valuer-General of South Australia.
+We are often asked by our clients about the scope for objecting to the valuations placed on their properties by the Valuer-General of South Australia.

-McGees Property has a high success rate in assisting clients object to their Site Value assessments.
+McGees Property has a high success rate in assisting clients object to their valuation assessments.

 Here are some of their frequently asked questions, and our advice.

-- How does site value affect property owners?
+- How do these values affect property owners?

-- Is it worth objecting to a Site Value assessment?
+- Is it worth objecting to valuation assessments?